nhsbsa/nhsbsa-digital-playbook/src/data-visualisation/charts/chart-types.md

 - label the lines instead of using a legend
 - for a singular line (including sparklines), use an NHS Blue (#005EB8) colour
-- for more than one variable, use the [Colour guidance](../../colour/)
+- for more than one variable, use the [colour guidance](../../colour/)
 - for multiple lines, where you need to pull focus onto one of the lines, use NHS Blue (#005EB8) against a light grey NHS Grey 3 (#AEB7BD)

 **Bar charts**